phillee20/Pets-and-Owners-MVC/README.md

 - `max_age` - user can choose to only bring pets younger than passed query
 - `min_age` - user can choose to only bring pets older than passed query
 - `search` - user can pass a searchTerm that will filter pets to only include those who have the searchTerm in _any_ of their properties

+15. Add some views to your application to present your data in a more user friendly format.
+The express docs have a guide on [templating engines](https://expressjs.com/en/guide/using-template-engines.html) which is a nice place to start.
+Do some research into the available options and think about the different endpoints you have available.